Procedure for Using Petty Cash

 1. The maximum expenditure through the use of Petty Cash is $75 (including taxes).
 Expenditures greater than $75 require the use of a Direct Pay, Procurement Card or Purchase Order, in accordance with these policy guidelines.

-2. When the volume of petty cash transactions is sufficiently high, the Director of Financial and Administrative Services, when requested, may provide a faculty or department with their own petty cash float.
-The departmental petty cash float is used to reimburse departmental employees for expenses incurred on behalf of the University.
+2. When the volume of petty cash transactions is sufficiently high, the Director of Financial and Administrative Services, when requested, may provide a unit with its own petty cash float.
+The unit’s petty cash float is used to reimburse the unit’s employees for expenses incurred on behalf of the University.
 When such a float is provided, the following guidelines are to be strictly followed:

 2.1 Maximum reimbursement is $75 (including tax).
 To be reimbursed, the following information is required: